Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

 \subsection{Dataset Construction}

-Although many open-source customer-service QA datasets are available, they are largely limited to single-turn QA pairs and do not reflect the dialogue continuity found in real-world customer-service call center conversations, which typically involve multiple sequential exchanges between clients and agents.
-Such multi-turn call center interactions are rarely released as open-source data due to privacy, confidentiality and regulatory constraints, as they often contain sensitive or personally identifiable information.
-As a result, open-source resources for evaluating customer-service QA systems under realistic multi-turn conditions remain limited.
-To address this gap, we constructed a context-summarized multi-turn customer-service QA dataset through a controlled data processing pipeline, followed by context summarization and response refinement to preserve essential conversational context while maintaining privacy constraints.
+To address the limited availability of publicly accessible context-summarized multi-turn customer-service data, we constructed a synthetic QA dataset through a controlled pipeline of multi-turn conversation construction, context summarization, response refinement and moderation filtering, designed to preserve essential conversational context while maintaining privacy constraints.
 The overall dataset construction and processing workflow is illustrated in Figure~\ref{fig:pipelines}.